-Recent commissions include River and Ash - Play a Mighty Groove for Jazz South, subsequently recommissioned for theatrical production in 2021 at The Little Angel Theatre, and In the Bubble, a four year collaboration with City of Birmingham Symphony Orchestra and writer/presenter Claire Henry, for the Commonwealth Games celebrations in Birmingham UK 2022.
+Recent commissions include River and Ash - Play a Mighty Groove for Jazz South, subsequently recommissioned for theatrical production in 2021 at The Little Angel Theatre, and Share the Dream, a four year collaboration with City of Birmingham Symphony Orchestra and writer/presenter Claire Henry as part of the cultural Commonwealth Games celebrations in Birmingham UK 2022.

 John K Miles' music could be described as where 'jazz, world, popular and aural traditions meet classical development' and aims to make immediate and deep connections through an eclectic range of influences and musical traditions that come together in a unique, personal style and voice.
 He believes in the power of music to transform lives and communities, to bring people together, as well as the benefits for personal well-being.

-John has led many creative music workshop projects and collaborations, facilitating composition and performance for a range of clients including London Philharmonic Orchestra, Britten Sinfonia, Sinfonia Viva, English National Opera, National Youth Jazz Orchestra, The Roundhouse, B Sharp, New Dimensions, Guildhall School of Music and Drama, Aldeburgh Young Musicians, Southbank Sinfonia, Spitalfields Festival, Jazzlines THSH, Bournemouth Symphony Orchestra, Anvil Arts, La Folia, Create, Bath Festivals, and City of London Sinfonia.
+John has led education projects for London Philharmonic Orchestra, Britten Sinfonia, Sinfonia Viva, English National Opera, National Youth Jazz Orchestra, The Roundhouse, B Sharp, New Dimensions, Guildhall School of Music and Drama, Aldeburgh Young Musicians, Southbank Sinfonia, Spitalfields Festival, Jazzlines THSH, Bournemouth Symphony Orchestra, Anvil Arts, La Folia, Create, Bath Festivals, and City of London Sinfonia.